 The time-averaged sound pressure level shall be measured for at least the measurement time interval specified in 6.7.2, 7.7.2 or 8.7.2 as applicable.
-Per section 5.3, the duration of the workload should be such that the measurement concludes before the workload ends.
+According to 5.3, the duration of the workload should be such that the measurement concludes before the workload ends.

-C.16 Equipment category: Page printers
+C.16 Equipment category: Single-function printers (SFP)

-This category covers equipment which produces printed output from computers and includes but is not limited to inkjet and laser printers.
-Page printers usually are graphic capable, may be duplex capable, and may have peripheral equipment such as staplers, binders, cutters, envelope feeders, sorters, and special paper feeders.
+This category covers equipment which produces printed output from computers and includes inkjet (e.g. thermal- or piezoelectric- inkjet), laser and solid ink printers.
+SFP usually are graphic capable, may be duplex capable, and may have peripheral equipment such as staplers, binders, cutters, envelope feeders, sorters, and special paper feeders.
+For equipment capable of printing by mechanical impact, requiring temperature-sensitive or electro-erosion paper follow the procedures in C.3 instead of the procedures in C.16.